kezieiroha/terraform-projects/README.md

 # Terraform Labs

 This repository contains my personal Terraform projects and infrastructure automation labs.
-It serves as a hands-on environment for exploring Terraform best practices, cloud automation, and infrastructure as code (IaC).
+It serves as a hands-on environment for exploring and practising cloud architecture patterns, database configurations, and infrastructure-as-code best practices.

 ## Usage Permissions

-This repository contains my personal Terraform infrastructure code projects exploring and practising cloud architecture patterns, database configurations, and infrastructure-as-code best practices.

 **This code is provided for:**
 - Educational purposes